Ling Tian Soon

-Ling Tian Soon (林添顺 (Lín Tiānshùn); Foochow Romanized: Lìng Tiĕng-Sông), or commonly known as Ah Soon, is a Malaysian politician who has served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Onn Hafiz Ghazi and Member of the Johor State Legislative Assembly (MLA) for Yong Peng since March 2022.
+Ling Tian Soon (林添顺 (Lín Tiānshùn); Foochow Romanized: Lìng Tiĕng-Sông; born on 13 January 1984), or commonly known as Ah Soon, is a Malaysian politician who has served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Onn Hafiz Ghazi and Member of the Johor State Legislative Assembly (MLA) for Yong Peng since March 2022.
 He is a member of the Malaysian Chinese Association (MCA), a component party of the BN coalition.
 He has also served as the Youth Chief of MCA since September 2023.
 He is also the Organising Secretary of MCA, Youth Chief of MCA of Johor, Division Chief of Ayer Hitam of MCA.
 He is one of the only two Johor EXCO members of Chinese ethnicity and of MCA alongside Lee Ting Han.